Buffer Mapping Project

 Minnesota's buffer law establishes new perennial vegetation buffers of up to 50 feet along rivers, streams and ditches that will help filter out phosphorus, nitrogen and sediment.
 The law provides flexibility and financial support for landowners to install and maintain buffers.

-How are the maps being made?
+How was the map made?

 Common buffer questions